szermatt/mistty/docs/source/usage.rst

    pair: map; mistty-mode-map

-To bind keys only in the terminal zone, bind them to :code`mistty-prompt-map`.
+To bind keys only in the terminal zone, bind them to :code:`mistty-prompt-map`.
 To bind keys in both zones, bind them to :code:`mistty-mode-map`.
 See examples below.

 The following commands are useful to send key sequences to the current